Tidus: Analysis

+In the 2009 thesis Final Fantasy X and Video Game Narrative: Re-Imagining the Quest Story, literary scholar Mark Host lists Seymour Guado as "the antithesis of Tidus", likening them to epic characters Beowulf and Grendel, as both Grendel and Seymour were social outcasts who lived in exile.
+Host also argues the similarities between the characters' backstories extend to their reasons for being exiled, with Grendel's banishment being a result of his father murdering a family member; Seymour's exiling was ordered by his father and preceded his murder whereas Tidus must kill his father Jecht to end Sin's revival.

+In The Kingdom's Shōnen Heart Transcultural Character Design and the JRPG, Rachael Hutchinson compares Tidus' disappearance to Riku's ending in Kingdom Hearts, though Tidus' case is handled more maturely.
+In their book Dungeons, Dragons, and Digital Denizens, authors Gerald A. Voorhees and Joshua Call compare Tidus with Final Fantasy VII protagonist Cloud Strife in appearance and weapon, finding that while Cloud influenced Tidus, the latter comes across as a more realistic character.
 While the game often deals with the concept of dead spirits, Joseph Roach notes that Tidus' nature as a "Fayth" does not involve death, but instead a memory-like being who stands out among the Fayths for the maturity of his portrayal in the narrative.
 While Tidus becomes more heroic in the game and defeats Yu Yevon to end the cycle of death in Spira, he is haunted by death because the Fayths are unable to maintain a physical form.
 According to Joseph Roach, through his journeys and relationship with Yuna, Tidus becomes his own individual, especially in Final Fantasy X-2, because he regains his body.